Fiduciary Responsibility of HOA Board Members

 Your fiduciary responsibilities are one of the most important components of being a community leader.
 It is important that your management company provides the tools for you to succeed as a Board member and should encourage you to attend board training sessions.
 If you have specific questions about your fiduciary obligations as a Board member you can always reach out to your community manager.

-If you are living in an association not managed by AAM and have questions about fiduciary responsibilities as a board members fill out our CONTACT US form and we will happily contact you to answer any of your questions.
+If you are living in an association and have questions about fiduciary responsibilities as a board members fill out our CONTACT US form and we will happily contact you to answer any of your questions.